What is SQLite

 Self-Contained

-SQLite is developed using ANSI-C. The source code is available as a big sqlite3.c and its header file sqlite3.h.
-If you want to develop an application that uses SQLite, you just need to drop these files into your project and compile it with your code.
+If you want to develop an application that uses SQLite, you can drop these files into your project and compile them with your source code.

 Zero-configuration